Sightseeing During the Nepal Bhutan Tour

 Himalayan Region in Nepal

 The Snow-Bladed Mountains and pristine landscapes make Nepal an indispensable destination for trekkers worldwide.
-The Mount Everest, Manaslu, and Annapurna treks are supreme adventures that will take you to the country’s Himalayan footholds.
+The Mount Everest, Manaslu, and Annapurna treks are supreme adventures taking you to the country’s Himalayan footholds.

 Chitwan National Park in Nepal